 Torah is acquired with forty-eight qualities and these are….with faith in the sages…

 “King David said to his son, Solomon, ‘Know the God of your father and serve Him…if you seek Him, He will be there for you.’”
-The way to seek God and know Him is by employing the tool of faith in the sages, particularly by means of “the God of your fathers”—the souls of the tzakkikim (the forefathers).
+The way to seek God and know Him is by employing the tool of having faith in the sages, particularly by means of “the God of your fathers”—the souls of the tzaddikim.
 Chassidut revitalized the concept of faith in the sages, faith in tzaddikim, which begins with the recognition that God plants souls of tzaddikim in every generation, described as the “Moses of the generation.”
 Faith manifests as a connection.
 Thus, faith in God refers to having a connection with God.
 Faith in tzaddikim means having a connection to tzaddikim.

 The first word of the Shulchan Aruch (the Code of Torah Law written by Rabbi Yosef Caro in the 16th century) is, “One should overcome” (יִתְגַּבֵּר) whose numerical value is 615, which is also the numerical value of “faith in the sages” (אֱמוּנַת חֲכָמִים), suggesting that even one’s ability to successfully follow halachah—Torah law—depends on one’s connection and faith in the sages of past and present generations.
 In addition, the letters of “One should overcome” (יִתְגַּבֵּר) can be permuted to spell, “with 613” (בְּתַּרְיַג), alluding to the 613 commandments of the Torah.
-In order to be able to fulfill all 613 commandments, we must overcome our evil inclination, and empower our spiritual image more than our physical bodies.
+To be able to fulfill all 613 commandments, we must overcome our evil inclination, and empower our spiritual image more than our physical bodies.
 Again, suggesting that, first and foremost, we must strengthen ourselves in the faith we have in the sages, without which there is nothing.

-Rabbi Nachman of Breslov says:
+Rebbe Nachman of Breslov says:

 Through faith in the sages, we can bring our sentence to a positive and just conclusion.
 For justice is the central axis, i.e., the middle road, that leans neither to the right nor to the left.
 This we merit by having faith in the sages, which manifests the principle of, “You shall not stray from the word that they tell you, right or left.”
-Thus, by having done so, true justice is revealed, just laws are enacted.
+Thus, by having done so, true justice is revealed, and just laws are enacted.

 1 Chronicles 28:9.